antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 Tumors and lineages: clustering data
 ---------------------------------------

 For a start we'll investigate so called "classical" cell lines of Neuroblastoma tumors.
 Classical cell lines are cultured cell lines that can be grown and passaged indefinetely.
 A typical example is the classic HeLa cell line, taken from a cervical adenocarcinoma of Henrieta Lacks in 1951 that has been in culture since.
 How do these profiles relate to cell lines of other tumors?
 Additional data about classical cell lines from other childhood tumors is available in the resources of the scientific community.
 For each publication scientists are required to make their data available in public repositories.
 We can use these in a larger public dataset of other tumor cell lines and see how they relate.

-*Dataset used:*
+*Data used:*
 * 86 classical cell lines derived from 6 different childhood tumors (Cellline Childhood cancer - ITCC - 86 - MAS5.0 - u133p2)

 *Techniques used:*
 * mRNA Microarray expression

 *Analysis used*
-* PCA: Principle Components Analysis
-* t-SNE: t-distributed stochastic neighbor embedding
+* t-SNE: t-distributed stochastic neighbor embedding statistics

 ##### A first impression of your data; expression of key genes